If you have chickens, you know how much they love mealworms. It’s like chicken crack. Have you ever thought about raising mealworms for chickens?

 Part of farm life is living a frugal life.
 When you spend $10.00 on a measly 1 lb of mealworms, it’s hardly cost effective or frugal.

 I will show you how you can raise your own mealworms for just a fraction of the cost of buying them.
 Not to mention, they are a healthy and nutritious treat for your livestock.

 Whether you have land or a condo, mealworms are something that anyone can raise.

 Even if you don’t have livestock, you can raise mealworms to sell to those that do!
 You’ll notice by the materials list that you can raise mealworms with a minimum investment.

 - A dark area to house them.
 Closets work great

 - Cardboard egg cartons

-So for housing, the plastic drawers I have work great, anything works though, the beetles don’t escape so it is easy to contain them.
+So for housing, the plastic drawers I have work great, anything works though, the beatles don’t escape so it is easy to contain them.

 Mealworm Bedding & Food